Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Perfect sets and Sacks forcing

 \emph{Sacks forcing} is the set $\mathbb{S}$ of all nonempty perfect subtrees of $2^{<\omega}$, ordered by inclusion: $p\leq q$ if $p\subseteq q$, or equivalently, $[p]\subseteq[q]$.
 Our presentation of Sacks forcing follows \cite{MR794485}.
-For a general overview, see the survey \cite{MR2155534}.
+For a general overview of Sacks forcing, see the survey \cite{MR2155534}.

 For $p\in\mathbb{S}$ and $s\in p$, we let